 - Title Drop: An overwrought Mark telling one of the other LGSM members to "have some fucking pride" towards the end of the film.

-- Token Lesbian: Steph describes herself as this early on when she is the only lesbian in the group.
+- Token Lesbian: Steph describes herself as this early on when she is the only lesbian in LGSM.
 However, they get two more lesbians after a Rousing Speech in a gay bar.
+The two women eventually leave to form their own group for queer women supporting the miners, but Steph opts to remain with LGSM due to her close ties with the men (while conveniently keeping their name from becoming an Artifact Title).

 - The Twink: Jeff and Joe.